Purchase and Evaluate the Use of Tablets for Construction and Work Zone Inspection

 New Jersey’s Approach

-Case Study Area (Photo Credit: PMGA)
+Case Study Area (Photo Credit: SPSCI)

 Originally selecting culverts as the “asset class” to investigate impacts of extreme weather, the New Jersey study has refocused more on identifying the root causes of flooding in specific areas to target cost-effective risk management and mitigation strategies.
 Using the Departments’ Drainage Management System (DMS) as the primary tool for identifying vulnerable areas subject to road closures due to severe precipitation such as flooding and/or icing, the study team has focused on two locations: